Apple’s Worldwide Developer Conference this week showed some new iOS 12 features that could be exciting for Apple users in the enterprise.

 FaceTime extends its reach

-Another of the iOS 12 features, a new FaceTime capability allows up to 32 people in a video chat.
+Another of the new iOS 12 features, a new FaceTime capability allows up to 32 people in a video chat.
 This feature competes with third-party video conferencing apps such as Houseparty.

 The new FaceTime interface includes tiles that expand and minimize based on who is speaking.
 This update could quell awkward silences and confusing overlapping of voices in large conference meetings — or it could just highlight the flaws.